randombits-dev/randombits/src/content/articles/npm-yarn-pnpm.md

 ## NPM

 NPM is the original package manager.
-It downloads your projects dependencies, and the dependencies` dependencies, recursively until everything is downloaded.
+It downloads your projects dependencies, and the dependencies` dependencies, and so on until everything is downloaded.
 This can result in an extreme amount of libraries, with hundreds of thousands of files.

-The biggest issue I have always had with NPM is how long it takes to delete or move projects.
+The biggest issue I've had with NPM is how long it takes to delete the node_modules folder.
 Windows does not handle 100K files very well.
-Now that I have a blazing fast WD Black SSD, it isn't as big of a deal, but even so it still takes about a minute to delete large projects.
+Now that I have a blazing fast WD Black SSD, it isn't that bad, but it still takes about a minute to delete large projects.

 ## PNPM